dmlc/dgl/examples/sampling/graphbolt/labor/README.md

 This sampler has 2 parameters, `layer_dependency=[False|True]` and `batch_dependency=k`, where k is any nonnegative integer.

+We use early stopping so that the final accuracy numbers are reported with a fairly well converged model.
+Additional contributions to improve the validation accuracy are welcome, and hence hopefully also improving the test accuracy.

 ### layer_dependency

 Enabling this parameter by the command line option `--layer-dependency` makes it so